 Where to shop

 You’re in luck when it comes to shopping options near French Market Inn, as there are three malls nearby, and the area is packed with boutiques (try Chartres St. near Canal) and souvenir shops (head down Decatur toward Esplanade when you leave the hotel).
 For unique, well-priced local art and souvenirs, try the French Market.
 The French Market’s Shops at the Colonnade is a strip of shops also worth a visit if you’re shopping for souvenirs or local specialties.

 Also, why not stock up on edible souvenirs before you head home?
 You can buy pralines, hot sauces, Zapp’s special edition chips, beignet mix, chicory coffee, and many more of your favorites near the hotel.

 The best time of the year to visit

 So, when should you visit?
 It really depends on your stamina and tolerance for the heat, because we’ve got something going on all year round.
 In New Orleans, we honor just about every local food there is (and some drinks) with a festival, not to mention the packed party schedule that never lets up, from the Carnival to Super Sunday to the Saints football season.

 In other words, the Crescent City’s dance card is pretty much always full, even when the heat and humidity descend on the city in late spring and till mid-fall.
 Come fall, the city ramps it up with Halloween and a calendar full of foodie-haven and music festivals.
 There’s a festival, sometimes two, going on every weekend!
-Just to give you an idea, here are just a few highlights of all that’s going on in New Orleans year-round.

 No matter when you visit and with whom, take advantage of the French Market Inn specials, group rates, and best-rate guarantee for greater savings to spend on New Orleans famous French Quarter cuisine and enjoying everything this magnificent city has to offer.
 Reserve your room today!